The Ultimate Guide to a Cybersecurity Career

 In today’s cybersecurity job market, you can enter the industry without a computer science degree.
 Tech giants like Google, Apple, and IBM no longer require candidates to have a degree from a college or university.
 There are plenty of industry-trusted certifications, which can serve as an alternative to a traditional college degree.

-Now that you have a better idea of the roles available in cybersecurity and the qualities that often characterize successful cyber specialists, you might be asking, “how do I land a position in the field”?
+Now that you have a better idea of the roles available in cybersecurity and the qualities that often characterize successful cybersecurity specialists, you might be asking, “how do I land a position in the field”?
 First, consider the experiences and knowledge you currently have, as many of these may prove useful in the field.
 To better guide you in your journey, we have divided the paths to a cybersecurity career into technical and non-technical.

 Starting With a Non-Technical Background